 Since solar energy is the only source of power for these fans even a shadow can reduce its performance.
 So when it comes to consistent performance the solar fans are far behind regular models.
 It is also very important where you install these attic fans.
 Roof-mounted fans tend to perform better than gable mounted ones since they get more exposure to sunlight.

 Also, these fans won’t work at night.

-There are some ‘hybrid’ fans which you can connect with external power, like the iLiving solar fan reviewed above.
+There are some ‘hybrid’ fans that you can connect with external power, like the iLiving solar fan reviewed above.
 You can consider them if you want to work the fan for extra hours.

 There is a common argument that solar attic fans cost more than they save, this is wrong.
-Definitely they are not as cost-effective as ‘hyped’ by manufacturers.
-But they do provide a return of your investment in the long run and may work for 5 to 10 years more after that.
+Definitely, they are not as cost-effective as ‘hyped’ by manufacturers.
+But they do provide a return on your investment in the long run and may work for 5 to 10 years more after that.

 I don’t see the point of writing a long article when there are many videos on youtube that shows the detailed installation of solar attic fans.
 Please beware that the installation process can vary slightly based on the brand of the fan and the locations where you install it.

 If you buy a gable mount type solar attic fan, its solar panels are fixed on the roof and they are positioned to get the maximum solar exposure.
 You can also use a tiltable mounting to point the panels in the direction of the sunlight.
 The panels and the attic fan are electrically connected via a long wire.
 The limitation of this type of installation is that you cannot put the solar panels at a long distance from the gable.